shaznan/speech-therapy-app/docs/Docs/Section_breakdown.md

 - View verified articles wriiten by experienced psychologists <br>
 - View articles written by the community <br>

-> *Todo*:
-- [ ] Edit article if user is author. <br>
-- [ ] Drag and drop local images in write articles editor instead of copy & paste URL
-- [ ] introduce comments and likes on articles to increase user engagement.

 ## :books: Bookstore

 Monetizing part of the project through drop shipping books from other book stores offering BrainFog related products for a cheaper price.